syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/multiplesegments.md

 ---
 layout: post
-title: Segments in Blazor Diagram Component | Syncfusion
+title: Multiple Segments in Blazor Diagram Component | Syncfusion
 description: Checkout and learn here all about Segments in Syncfusion Blazor Diagram component and much more details.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Segments in Blazor Diagram Component
+# Multiple segments in Blazor Diagram Component

-The path of the connector is defined with a collection of segments.
-There are three types of segments.

 ## How to create multiple segments